What is a Job Architecture?

 - Identifies requirements, designs and is responsible for the new processes

-Define and describe the jobs in your organization
+Define and describe the jobs in your organisation

 A job is a group of inputs, throughputs and outputs that are either identical or similar enough to justify being covered by a single description and analysis.
 There may be one person or many people employed in the same job.

-The job is the smallest organizational unit.
+The job is the smallest organisational unit.
 At this level employees are given (partial) tasks and responsibility for work equipment and processes.

 Jobs are typically associated with job codes that serve as unique identifiers in HR Management systems and processes.